fraber/openproject-time-tracker/ROADMAP.md

 	  (because they are defined on the OpenProject side)
 	- WorkPackage select: Deal with community.op.org
 	  5000 WPs using search while you type
+	- TimeEntryPanel: Add new field "activity"
+	- Allow for a dark theme:
+	  www.sencha.com/blog/how-to-create-a-dark-ext-js-theme-part-1/

 = V1.0.0 (no release defined yet)